LauraEmms/HOMEWORK---LAURA/README.md

 <br>

 ## 1.1 What does SDLC stand for?
 SDLC stands for Software Development Life Cycle.
 Adopted as a best practice by software developers, SDLC serves as a "framework" for breaking down the development process into more digestible and distinct phases.
-The phases of the Software Development Life Cycle are (in order): Planning, Analysis, Design, Implementation and Testing & Integration, and maintenance.
+The phases of the Software Development Life Cycle are: Planning, Analysis, Design, Implementation and Testing & Integration, and maintenance.
 <br>
 <br>